sandypockets/tweeter/README.md

 ## Project Roadmap

 - Add caution icon to error messages
+- Display date time in more user friendly format
 - Sort tweets by date stamp, instead of just by most recently added to the array.
-- Fix hover, to ensure username remains hidden unless hovering over that specific tweet.
+- Adjust hover, to ensure username remains hidden unless hovering over that specific tweet.
 - Update transparent image to something more appealing
 - Add icon to "Write new tweet"
 - ~~Add functionality to jump down to the tweet form when clicking "Write a new tweet"~~